npinzon1994/npinzon1994/README.md

 *3/26/2023*
 - Users can now edit expenses by clicking on them
-- Expenses are now organized into pages of 10 (if the list contains more than 10 items)
+- Pagination -- expenses are now organized into pages of 10 (if the list contains more than 10 items)
 - Refined UI
 #